ajax12233512/02-Advanced-CSS-Portfolio/README.md

 ````
 I also want to have a unique background.
 Simple colors, but pleasing to look at.
 Okay.

+### 6:20PM Quick Note
+I will begin this project by taking a mobile-first approch.
+Doing so will help me start simple and build on from there.

 ### GOOD RESOURCES
 ---
 [MDN WEB DOCKS](https://developer.mozilla.org/en-US/ "MDN WEB DOCKS")